Fast CZ Gate via Energy-Level Engineering in Superconducting Qubits with a Tunable Coupler: Performance of CZ Gate

-We further examined the effect of asymmetric anharmonicity, defined by the offset error $\delta=\mid\alpha_1\mid-\mid\alpha_2\mid$.
-As shown in Fig.~\ref{Figure4}, even with substantial asymmetry, such as $\delta/2\pi=10\mathrm{~MHz}$ and $\mathrm{20~MHz,}$ a CZ gate fidelity above 99.99\% remains achievable through optimized pulse shaping, with both leakage and swap errors consistently suppressed below $10^{-4}$, as shown in Fig~\ref{Figure4}.
+In the architecture shown in Fig.~\ref{wave_pop_delta}(a), we further examined the effect of asymmetric anharmonicity, defined by the offset error $\delta=\mid\alpha_1\mid-\mid\alpha_2\mid$.
+As shown in Fig.~\ref{wave_pop_delta}, even with substantial asymmetry, such as $\delta/2\pi=10\mathrm{~MHz}$ and $\mathrm{20~MHz,}$ a CZ gate fidelity above 99.99\% remains achievable through optimized pulse shaping, with both leakage and swap errors consistently suppressed below $10^{-4}$, as shown in Fig~\ref{wave_pop_delta}(c),(d).
 This performance is attained at the cost of a moderate increase in gate duration.
+At $\delta = 20~\mathrm{MHz}$, the dispersive condition is violated as the coupler frequency traverses the qubit frequencies during the gate operation, as illustrated in Fig.~\ref{wave_pop_delta}(b).
+By employing the pulse waveform configured for $\delta = 20~\mathrm{MHz}$, we observe a qualitative behavior consistent with that shown in Fig.~\ref{overlap_and_phase_t}: the $|110\rangle$ state is initially driven to non-computational states, expressed as superpositions of Hamiltonian eigenstates, and subsequently refocuses back to $|110\rangle$, thereby successfully completing the intended phase accumulation, as shown in Fig.~\ref{wave_pop_delta}(e),(f).

 In practice, the presence of spectator qubits is a well-documented source of infidelity in quantum gate operations, primarily mediated by residual interactions.
 To quantitatively evaluate the effect of spectator qubits, we employ a four-qubit grid architecture in which a CZ gate is performed on two active qubits, while the two spectator qubits are prepared in each of the computational basis states $\left|00\right\rangle$, $\left|01\right\rangle$, $\left|10\right\rangle$, and $\left|11\right\rangle$.
-As shown in Fig.~\ref{Figure5}a, the CZ gate is implemented between the gate qubits (Q1, Q2) by frequency tuning of Q1 and C1, while the spectator qubits (S1, S2) and the other couplers are maintained at their idle points.
-Numerical simulations show that maintaining the coupler between spectator and gate qubits at its idle point allows the CZ gate to consistently achieve an error rate on the order of $10^{-4}$.
-The fidelity of the gate under each spectator configuration is detailed in Fig.~ \ref{Figure5}(b).
-These results highlight the scheme's potential, presenting it as a promising alternative for integration into future scalable quantum processors.
+As shown in Fig.~\ref{spect_error}(a), the CZ gate is implemented between the gate qubits ($Q_1$, $Q_2$) by frequency tuning of $Q_1$ and $C_1$, while the spectator qubits ($S_1$, $S_2$) and the other couplers are maintained at their idle points.